-The eagerly awaited final installment of Riggs’ trilogy about Miss Peregrine’s “peculiar children” brings the adventures of 16-year-old Jacob Portman to a thrilling conclusion.
-In “Library of Souls,” Jacob is accompanied by Emma Bloom, a girl with fire at her fingertips, and Addison MacHenry, the talking dog introduced in “Hollow City.”
-Once again, fantasy, suspense, linguistic inventiveness and eerie vintage photographs — 50 new images are found throughout the third novel’s pages — will captivate young readers.
+The latest installment of Riggs’ popular series about Miss Peregrine’s “peculiar children” takes readers back to where the adventures of 16-year-old Jacob Portman began — in Florida.
+In “A Map of Days,” Jacob is accompanied by Miss Peregrine, Emma Bloom, and his peculiar friends, as he delves into his grandfather Abe’s mysterious past as an operative.
+Once again, fantasy, suspense, linguistic inventiveness and eerie vintage photographs — this time, in full color — will captivate young readers.

 “Sweetbitter” | Stephanie Danler ’06

 In this beautifully written, often wrenching and wry humorous novel, Danler’s young heroine arrives in New York City in the summer of 2006, full of unfocused, self-doubting ambition, and finds a job as a “back waiter” in a fine restaurant near Union Square.
 She begins, clumsily at first, to develop a refined palate even as she struggles to define her own needs, to rely on herself and to make the city her own.
 Danler is at her best in evoking the backstage rush and urgency of restaurant work, the conflicts and colorful characters, the afterhours bonding and the anxious energies of young people trying to find their existential footing in New York.

 “Turtles All the Way Down” | John Green ’00